Divya4400/Jarvis/README.md

 # Jarvis
-Hey, this Jarvis your the AI assistant.
+Hey, this is Jarvis your the AI assistant.